 Doing the above will ensure the system can best scale on its own to meet your needs and avoid potential problems.
-In the event that a large spike or increase in traffic or API requests cannot be avoided, please notify.
-Include the planned promotional activities, their date/time and duration, and the expected impact such as:
+In the event that a large spike or increase in traffic/requests cannot be avoided, please notify.
+Support will work with the developer teams to ensure Kibo has the resources in place to support the increase in traffic without being surprised by unexpected system load and negatively affecting performance.

+Examples of these planned promotional activities include: